WeR-stats/workshops/setup_cloud_machine_data_science/README.md

 	  Webmin Users >
 	    Two-Factor Authentication
     ~~~
     click `Enroll For Two-Factor Authentication`, and follow the instructions.
-If you choose the *Google* authenticator, you now have to open the app, click the *plus sign*, and scan the barcode.
+If you choose the *Google* authenticator, you now have to open the app on your phone, click the *plus sign*, and scan the barcode.
 From now on, you need *user*, *password* and Google app temporary *token* to enter the Webmin manager.
+You should try it now to check it actually works!

 <a name="domain-name"/>

 ### Add Domain Name
 How boring and annoying is to always remember an IP address?
 Enter [domain names](https://en.wikipedia.org/wiki/Domain_name)!
 For the current purpose, there's no point though in spending lots of money to own a fancy domain.
 Head to [Freenom World](http://www.freenom.org) to grab a free one!
 The catch here is that the choice of [Top-Level Domain](https://en.wikipedia.org/wiki/Top-level_domain) is restricted in the set: *tk*, *ga*, *ml*, *cf* and *gq*.

+Anyway, once you're on the *Freenom* landing page:
+  -, look for a domain name you like, and make sure it is actually free of charge, as some combinations with the five above TLDs are subscription based.
-Anyway, once you're on the *Freenom* landing page, look for a domain name you like, and click Get it Now and then move to the checkout page.
-Once there, click first `Use DNS` then the tab `Use your own DNS`, and in the texboxes labelled with `Nameserver` insert respectively:
+  - click `Get it Now`, and then move to the checkout page.
+  - Once there, click first `Use DNS`, then the tab `Use your own DNS`, and in the two textboxes labelled with `Nameserver` insert respectively:
-`ns1.digitalocean.com`
+    - `ns1.digitalocean.com`
+    -
 `ns2.digitalocean.com`
-Go on and complete the sign up and checkout processes.
+  -Go on and complete the sign up and checkout processes.

-Once you own a domain, head to the [Digital Ocean](https://cloud.digitalocean.com/) website.
+Once you own a domain, head to the [Digital Ocean](https://cloud.digitalocean.com/) website, then:.
-  - from the main menu on the left click `Networking`, then enter the tab `Domains`.
+  - from the main menu on the left click `Manage` > `Networking`, then enter the tab `Domains`.
-  - in the textbox *Enter domain* under `Add a domain` write your hostname,
+  - in the textbox with the placeholder `Enter domain` write the domain name you've just *bought**Enter domain* under `Add a domain` write your hostname,
   - from the listbox on the right choose the project that include the server you want to apply the domain to
-  - finally click `Add Domain`, and the domain should appear in the list below.
+  - finally click `Add Domain`, and the domain should appear in a newthe list below.
 Click on it!
     - in the `HOSTNAME` textbox enter `@`,
     - in the `WILL DIRECT TO` choose the server
     - finally click `Create Record`
-  - repeat the last steps entering `www`  in the `HOSTNAME` textbox
+  - repeat the last two steps after entering `www`  in the `HOSTNAME` textbox

-Now you should simply wait from a few seconds to a few hours, depending on how fast the global sytem will update your changes, and if you head to [http://hostname]() you should see the same content as [http://ip_address]()
+Now you should simply wait from a few seconds to a few hours, depending on how fast the global sytem will update your changes, and if you head to [http://hostname]() you should see the same content as [http://ip_address]().
+Currently, though, the only content you can check is the *Webmin* service, but we'll soon add lots of bells and whistles!

 <a name="first-snapshot"/>